United States Core Data for Interoperability (USCDI)

 Findings or other clinical data collected about a patient during care.

-Provider-authored directive for the delivery of patient care services.
+Provider-authored request for the delivery of patient care services.

 Data used to categorize individuals for identification, records matching, and other purposes.